callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 She also had friends and occasionally gave them a name, but most people she told me about had places and stories but not names.
 At least not ones I remember.

-At the time my dad announced Mum was Jewish, he also told me she had thought her name was Jacqueline Morris, which is the name on their Marriage certificate.
+At the time my Dad announced Mum was Jewish, he also told me she had thought her name was Jacqueline Morris, which is the name on their Marriage certificate.
 They found out it was Chemerofsky when they tried to emigrate to Australia.
 We spent about 3 years and 3 months living in Australia but came back mostly because my Mum didn't settle there.
 She was homesick for a country where she had lost contact with her family and friends.

 Australia turned out to be traumatic due to a German family out there.
-It really stressed Mum out and when we walked across the tarmac at Gatwick, I'm sure she kissed it.
+It really stressed Mum out and when our feet touched the tarmac at Gatwick, I'm sure she bent down and kissed it.

 ## From little acorns grow great oaks

 I did eventually manage to drag a few names out of Mum, did a little bit of research in the 1980s and 1990s, put it aside and got on with my life.
 I tried again in 2009, but the desire wasn't met by action.
 Then various events leading up to a time in 2018 when the desire to learn more about where I came from and to actually find out where my Grandmother was took over me.

 I have concentrated on the Jewish side and particularly the female line.
-I also wanted to learn more about Jews and although I have yet to step inside a Synagogue, I feel a strong affinity with that part of me..
+I also wanted to learn more about Jews, after all I am half-Jewish, and although I have yet to step inside a Synagogue, I feel a strong affinity with that part of me.

+As part of that Journey I have read some of Simon Schamas books (more than once), read My Jewish Learning site regularly, have Esther Ansell as my favourite fictional heroine and regulary read The Eternal Dissident.

 So far I have uncovered lots of stories about my family and will try and write them up on this blog.
 If you are thinking about looking into your family history, please don't do what I did.
 Please ask lots of questions of your relatives, write lots of notes and better still record conversations with them.
 Try and get names and places and dates.